himanshuRaj-IN/ProductlistAutomation-CognizantInternship-MiniProject/Readme.txt

 			3. chrome  = Google Chrome browser

 		note: chrome and edge is not added add it manually in drivers folder.
+2. Implicitly wait is set to 30 seconds change accordingly in DriverSetup class driverSetup() method.
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 Class and Methods Definitions